tejassinkar23/tejassinkar23/README.md

 ### Hi there 👋
+This is Tejas Sinkar

+Always looking forward to learn new things and enhance my skills, knowledge and experience.
+Being an Master in Computer Science, I have learnt various technical skills which will help me to perform well as a developer.

 <!--
 **tejassinkar23/tejassinkar23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.